Get,

 Some benefits of this pose are as follows:

-Benefit of Kandharasana for cardiac health
+1. The Benefit of Kandharasana for Cardiac Health

 Cardiac health, or the health of the heart and blood vessels, is central to overall health.
 It plays an important role in pumping oxygen and nutrient-rich blood to different body parts.
-Poor cardiac health can be a risk factor for developing cardiac diseases. .
+Poor cardiac health can be a risk factor for developing cardiac diseases.
 A study conducted by Divya et al. in 2016 stated that the practice of Kandharasana may help reduce heart rate and blood pressure.
 Additionally, practising it may help improve the heart’s ability to function during mild-moderate intensities.
 Therefore, Yogasanas like Kandharasana may positively impact cardiac health.
 However, Kandharasana should not be considered an alternative to modern medicine.
 Kindly consult a doctor for proper treatment of any cardiac disorders.
 Additionally, it is advised to practice this asana under the supervision of a qualified trainer.4

-Benefit of Kandharasana in obesity
+2. The Benefit of Kandharasana in Obesity

 Obesity is the accumulation of body fat; if not controlled, it may become a risk factor for many diseases.
 Divya et al. conducted a study in 2016 to assess the health benefits of yoga interventions like kandharasana on obesity.
 The findings of this study showed that 41 days of practice with Kandharasana significantly reduced body weight and body mass index (BMI).
 Thus, the practice of asanas like Kandharasana may positively impact obesity, but the practice of this asana should not be considered an alternative to modern medicine.
 Kindly consult a doctor for the proper management of obesity.
 Additionally, it is recommended to practice this asana under the supervision of a qualified trainer.4

-Benefit of Kandharasana in the menstrual cycle
+3. The Benefit of Kandharasana in the Menstrual Cycle

 Menstruation or periods is natural vaginal bleeding that occurs as a part of a woman’s monthly cycle when no pregnancy occurs.
 Garima et al. conducted a review in 2022 to assess the effect of yogasanas like kandharasana on menstruation.
 The summary estimates of this review supported that the practice of kandharasana may help normalize menstruation.
 Thus, yogasanas like kandharasana might positively impact menstrual health.
 However, it is recommended not to rely on this asana alone and consult a doctor for proper treatment of any menstrual abnormalities.
 Additionally, one should practice this asana under the guidance of a qualified trainer.5

-Benefit of Kandharasana for the lungs
+4. Benefit of Kandharasana for the Lungs

 Lungs, a pair of air-filled organs located on either side of the chest, are responsible for supplying the body with oxygen and removing carbon dioxide.
 Along with other respiratory system organs (nose, mouth, airways, windpipe, etc.), the lungs help us breathe.
 Divya et al. conducted a study in 2016 to assess the effect of yoga interventions on the respiration system.
-Forty-one days of practising yogasanas like kandharasana increased the amount of oxygen in the body, thus improving breathing.
+Forty-one days of practicing yoga asanas like kandharasana increased the amount of oxygen in the body, thus improving breathing.
 Thus, the practice of kandharasana may positively impact the respiratory system, but the practice of this asana should not be considered an alternative to modern medicine.
-So, kindly consult a doctor for proper treatment of any respiratory issues and not rely on this asana alone.
+So, kindly consult a doctor for proper treatment of any respiratory issues, and do not rely on this asana alone.
 Additionally, one should practice this asana under the supervision of a qualified trainer.4

-Benefit of Kandharasana for lipid profile
+5. Benefit of Kandharasana for Lipid Profile

 Hyperlipidemia is the elevation in lipid components like triglycerides, total cholesterol and reduced levels of high-density lipoprotein.
 A study by Divya et al. in 2015 stated that the practice of yogasanas like kandharasana resulted in a significant decrease in total cholesterol, triglycerides, and bad cholesterol.
 Additionally, kandharasana improved the level of good cholesterol in the body.
 This indicates that yogasanas like kandharasana may have a positive impact on hyperlipidemia.
 However, it is advised to consult a doctor to manage hyperlipidemia and not rely on this asana alone.
 Additionally, it is recommended to practice this asana under the supervision of a qualified trainer.4

-Benefit of Kandharasana for thyroid gland
+6. Benefit of Kandharasana for Thyroid Gland

 The thyroid gland helps regulate different body functions like metabolism, growth and development by releasing thyroid hormones in the blood.
 Iodine is an important element required for the synthesis of thyroid hormone.
 Iodine deficiency can result in a decreased synthesis of thyroid hormone; this condition is called hypothyroidism.
 A review done by Mohan et al. in 2022 stated that yogasanas like kandharasana might help manage hypothyroidism.
 Kandharasana activates the throat chakra (vishuddha chakra), which may improve the functioning of the thyroid gland and increase iodine availability in the body.
 This indicates that kandharasana may positively impact hypothyroidism.
 However, further studies need to be done to support these claims.
 Therefore, it is advised to consult a doctor for proper treatment of hypothyroidism and not rely on this asana alone.
 Additionally, one must perform this asana under the supervision of a qualified trainer.6